20 Best Small Business Ideas in India 2026: Low Investment and High Profit

 Rs.
 1 lakh – Rs.
 2 lakhDigital Marketing Agency, Eco-Friendly Products, Photographer, Home Catering, Subscription BoxRequires investment in tools, branding, or inventory — strong return potential

 Above Rs.
-2 lakh (with loan support)Food Business, Tutoring Centre, IT Services Agency, Manufacturing UnitHigher setup cost but access to larger markets and significant revenue potential; Bajaj Finserv Business Loan recommended
+2 lakh (with loan support)Food Business, Tutoring Centre, IT Services Agency, Manufacturing UnitHigher setup cost but access to larger markets and significant revenue potential; Bajaj Finance Business Loan recommended

 Government schemes and support for small businesses in India

-• Startup India: Provides tax exemptions for three years, simplified regulatory compliance, fast-track patent processing, and access to government funding for DPIIT-recognised startups.
+• Startup India — three-year tax exemption, simplified compliance, fast-track patents and funding access for DPIIT-recognised startups

-• Stand-Up India: Grants bank loans between Rs.
+• Stand-Up India — bank loans between Rs.
 10 lakh and Rs.
-1 crore to SC/ST and women entrepreneurs to establish greenfield enterprises.
+1 crore for SC/ST and women entrepreneurs setting up greenfield enterprises

 Steps to apply for business loan to start small business